Using 360 video conferencing to develop indigenous knowledge among diaspora youth

 Wally Smith, Senior Lecturer, Dept of Computing and Information Systems, University of Melbourne

-Awori, K., Smith, W. & Vetere, F. (in press) Sessions with Grandma: Fostering Indigenous Knowledge through Video Mediated Communication In Proceedings of the 2016 AfriCHI Conference on Human Factors in Computing Systems (AfriCHI 2016), New York: ACM Press
+Awori, K., Smith, W. & Vetere, F. (2016) Sessions with Grandma: Fostering Indigenous Knowledge through Video Mediated Communication In Proceedings of the 2016 AfriCHI Conference on Human Factors in Computing Systems (AfriCHI 2016), New York: ACM Press

 Awori, K., Vetere, F., & Smith, W. (2015) Transnationalism, Indigenous Knowledge and Technology: Insights from the Kenyan Diaspora.
 In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI 2015).
 ACM, New York, NY, USA, pp. 3759–3768 [PDF, DOI]